Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I don't know.
 I do.

-I want to elect that guy in the country.
-I don't know, Senate or something.
+I want to elect that guy in my country.
+You got a guy who's a senator or something.

-I definitely want to get that guy.
+I definitely want that guy.
 You're also a little brown.

 Jesus.
 You say he looks brown?